benglynn/publish/README.md

 # publish

 Safe and consistent npm publishing.
-Publish checks you're following its highly opinionated publishing rules before attempting a distribution-tagged release to npm for you.
-If something looks wrong, it tells you exactly what to fix.
+Publish checks you're following its highly opinionated publishing rules before choosing a distribution tag and attempting a release to npm for you.
+If something looks wrong, it tells you what to fix.

 ```bash
 # add publish to your package